 For people in Washington, the single biggest warning of a potential tsunami is a large earthquake.

-If you are near the ocean when there is a large earthquake or there is a tsunami warning, EVACUATE TO HIGHER GROUND!
+If you are near the ocean or in Puget Sound when there is a large earthquake or there is a tsunami warning, EVACUATE TO HIGHER GROUND!

 - Hear a tsunami warning siren or receive a tsunami alert.